 “The cover story of the May 15, 2003 issue of the science journal Nature – with Dr. Ransom A. Myers, an internationally prominent fisheries biologist as the lead author – was devoted to a summary of the scientific information.
 The story asserted that, as compared with 1950 levels, only a remnant (in some instances, as little as 10%) of all large ocean-fish stocks are left in the seas.”

-Some of the most prominent recent examples of overfishing:
+Here’s a rundown of some of the most prominent recent examples of overfishing:

 – In the summer of 1992, the Northern Cod fisheries completely collapse, total biomass fell to 1% of its earlier level.
 “The collapse of the Northern Cod fishery marked a profound change in the ecological, economic and socio-cultural structure of Atlantic Canada.
 The change was expressed most acutely in Newfoundland, whose continental shelf lay under the region most heavily fished, and whose communities were nearly all of those who lost employment because of the moratorium.
 Considering the importance of the cod fishery to the livelihood of Canada’s coastal communities, and the Northern Cod’s initial abundance in the region, the fishery being mismanaged until it collapsed – from which to this day it has not recovered – is nothing short of shocking.”
 Not that shocking really…

 To date, about two decades later, the fisheries there have only recovered to about 10% of the ‘original’ stock.
 Fisheries researchers have put the slow recovery down “to inadequate food supplies, cooling of the North Atlantic, and a poor genetic stock due to the overfishing of larger cod.”